Namibnat/react-webpack-django-config-notes/notes.md

 but I've dipped my toes into some online tutorials and I've read some docs, etc.

-I want to create an 'app', as per the Django parlance that I hope to package as a single git repo, and so ideally I'd like to keep as much of the code within the project.
+I want to create an 'app', as per the Django parlance, that I hope to package as a single git repo, and so ideally I'd like to keep as much of the code within the single Django 'app'.

-Since this is for me, I'm not going to explain anything that I already know.
-As a result, it might be a bit starting from nowhere if you happen to stumble across this repo in your attempts to solve a similar problem.
+Since this is for me, I'm not going to explain things I already know.
+As a result, it might be a bit 'starting from nowhere' if you happen to stumble across this repo in your attempts to solve a similar problem.

 I'm also not going explain what Webpack, Django or React are.